Nest Wealth Review 2024

 Bank-level security

 Nest Wealth uses bank-level security encryption to keep your information safe.
-Your money is held by a custodian institution that’s a member of the Investment Industry Regulatory Organization of Canada (IIROC) and the Canadian Investor Protection Fund (CIPF).
+Your money is held by a third-party custodian institution that’s a member of the Investment Industry Regulatory Organization of Canada (IIROC) and the Canadian Investor Protection Fund (CIPF).

 In addition, Nest Wealth is regulated by the Ontario Securities Commission, which is mandated to protect consumers.